The non-Lefschetz locus of conics: Jumping conics and non-Lefschetz conics

-We can conclude, using Fact (\ref{'A2}) and Fact (\ref{'B2}) that \begin{itemize} \item if $a=2k$, $\times C$ is always injective for $i\leq k$ and surjective for any $i\geq -k$.
+We can conclude, using Fact (\ref{'A2}) and Fact (\ref{'B2}), that \begin{itemize} \item if $a=2k$, then $\times C$ is always injective for $i\leq k$ and surjective for any $i\geq -k$.
 So $\times C$ always has maximum rank. \item $\times C$ does not have maximum rank for $-k\leq i\leq k$, and since $k\geq 0$, this interval is not empty.
-So in this case $ C$ is not a Weak Lefschetz element. \end{itemize} This concludes our proof: $ C$ is a Lefschetz conic if only if it is not a jumping conic. \end{proof}
+So, in this case, $ C$ is not a Weak Lefschetz element. \end{itemize} This concludes our proof: $ C$ is a Lefschetz conic if only if it is not a jumping conic. \end{proof}

-Let us consider now the case $\E$ semistable.
+Let us now consider the semistable case.
 When $\E$ is semistable with first Chern class $c_1(\E)=-1$, as noted by Vitter \cite{Vitter}, the jumping conics (smooth or singular) are exactly the ones for which $h^0(\C;\E_{|C}) \neq0$, and equivalently $h^1(\C;\E_{|C}) \neq0$, while this is not true if $c_1(\E)=0$.
-This difference is noticed in the proof \cite[Theorem 2]{Vitter}.
-This is exactly where the difference between jumping conics and non-Lefschetz conic lies: while for $c_1(\E)=-1$ they are equivalent, for $c_1(\E)=0$ the jumping conics are a subset, corresponding to the condition of $h^1(\C;\E_{|C}) \neq0$.
+This difference is noticed in the proof of \cite[Theorem 2]{Vitter}.
+This is exactly where the difference between jumping conics and non-Lefschetz conics lies: while for $c_1(\E)=-1$ they are equivalent, for $c_1(\E)=0$ the jumping conics are a subset corresponding to the condition of $h^1(\C;\E_{|C}) \neq0$.

 \begin{teo} \cite[Theorem 2]{Vitter} The set of jumping conics $J_2$ of a semistable rank $2$ vector bundle $\E$ on $\PP^2$ can be given the scheme structure of a hypersurface in $\PP^5$ of degree $c_2(\E)$ if $c_1(\E)=0$ and of degree $c_2(\E)-1$ if $c_1(\E)=-1$.
 Furthermore, the singular jumping conics are in the scheme-theoretic closure of the smooth jumping conics. \end{teo} The following results can be seen as corollaries of this theorem.